idheidhwidjwod/MLBD-project/README.md

 | % pairs: A is prerequisite of B | 7.1 % | 38.6 % |
 | % complementary (\|d\| < 0.1) | 55.2 % | 22.4 % |

+### RQ2:

+[TO DO THYBAULT]

 **Key findings:**

+1. RQ1 - XGBoost:

+- The hierarchical model produced only a very small improvement over the baseline model.
+- Sibling-history features had low feature importance compared with subject, topic, and general prior-performance features.
+- These results suggest that Lernnavi’s explicit topic hierarchy provides only weak additional predictive signal for first-entry success, at least in the current modeling setup.
+- [TO DO: ADD A PART ABOUT SELECTION BIAS INVESTIGATION]

+2. RQ1 - DKT:

 - **Coherence check built in.** A genuine prerequisite relation is asymmetric: answering A correctly should predict B's mastery, but not vice versa.
 The